What Other Kids Are Reading

 Relaxers can make your scalp itchy and red, make your hair break more easily, or burn your scalp if they aren't used the right way.
 That's why a parent or a professional should help you do it.

 Flattening irons, straightening combs, and blow-dryers use heat to break the bonds in your hair.
 These techniques don't last as long as chemical treatments.
 The next time you wash your hair — or even before you do — the curls can come back.
 These tools also can damage your hair, so ask for help so that you don't burn yourself.
+Also, don’t use these tools on very wet hair, because they can stretch and damage wet hair more easily.

 From Straight to Curly